 - Picture composing is a fun way to improvise while the student is not familiar with music literacy.
 Arranging the pictures of printed out rain, lightning, and thunder with followed by improvisation on white or black keys aid to unwind freedom of composing.

-For the later elementary students, when he/she has learned notes and has some confidence at the keyboard to a certain extent too, the student can move to playing at sight and melody/rhythm clapback.
+For the later elementary students, when one has learned notes and has some confidence at the keyboard to a certain extent too, the student can move to play at sight and melody/rhythm clapback.

 Leveled books by B.Berlin and A.Markow for it.

 - The Piano Adventure Sight Reading books, various levels.